"Besides...even if your original wish wasn't worth it, you can still find something worth fighting for...you can't give up."

 - Nice Girl: Not unlike in canon series.

 - Hidden Depths: She secretly enjoys listening to loud music, mainly Grindcore.
-She is very glad when she know that Homura shared the same taste of music.
+She is very glad when she knows that Homura shares the same taste of music.

 A feral magical girl from Kyoko's former home, who figured that, with Mami dead, she could go in and carve out her own territory in Mitakihara.
 And then she got Team Mitakihara's attention while at school...